dart-lang/language/working/1426-extension-types/feature-specification.md

 Like extension methods, extension types are static in nature: An extension type declaration may declare some type parameters (just like the current extension declarations).
-The type parameters will be bound to a type which is determined by the static type of the receiver.
+The type parameters will be bound to types which are determined by the static type of the receiver.
 Similarly, like extension methods, members of an extension type are resolved statically, i.e., if `tiny.leaves` is an invocation of an extension type getter `leaves`, then the declaration named `leaves` whose body is executed is determined at